-The Rutgers Cancer Institute of New Jersey Clinical Research Program is organized based on disease teams, mainly related to specific diagnoses.
+The Rutgers Cancer Institute Clinical Research Program is organized based on disease teams, mainly related to specific diagnoses.
 Some of the Disease Specific Groups are more thematic: Early Drug Development (Phase 1), Precision Medicine, and Cellular Therapies.
 Each disease team reviews available clinical trials or develops their own trials to meet the clinical needs of patients within their area of expertise (for example, breast cancer) at Rutgers Cancer Institute and RWJBarnabas Health sites for all patients across the system.
 The DSG trial portfolio covers the majority of situations for our patients and meets the needs of cancer patients in our catchment area, which is the entire state of New Jersey.
 DSGs work closely with our Community Outreach and Engagement team to address the trial needs of underrepresented patient groups across the state.
 Learn more about the Clinical Research Program of each Disease Specific Group below.

 Disease Specific Groups